mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *surround yourself with only people who are going to lift you higher.*
+> *use leverage with ideas (the ability to generalize is the key to intellectual leverage), work, money, time and people.*

 </div>
 <!-- quote-end -->